Home ›

-Italian pasta is a study in simplicity: top-quality wheat, eggs or water, salt—and technique.
-Below you’ll find featured dishes, a quick dough how-to, and links to detailed recipes.
+Italian pasta is a study in simplicity: quality wheat, eggs or water, salt, disciplined technique, and the correct sauce-to-pasta balance.

 Squid ink tagliolini